-Disney’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks, but is walkable to the parks and has easy access to Downtown Disney.
+Disneyland’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks, but is walkable to the parks and has easy access to Downtown Disney.

-Paradise Pier Hotel at Disneyland has relaxed, beachy decor throughout the hotel and rooms.
-This hotel is the least expensive on-site resort of the three options.
+Disneyland Paradise Pier Hotel’s relaxed, beachy decor is consistently found throughout the hotel and rooms.
 Originally built and opened by another hotel group, Disney re-branded the resort as Paradise Pier in 2000.

-There are definitely Disney touches found throughout the hotel, but I will say that it does not have the same Disney feel as other resorts at Disneyland or Disney World we have visited.
+There are definitely Disney touches found throughout the hotel, but it does not have the same Disney feel as something like Disneyland Hotel.

-The main entrance of Paradise Pier Hotel has the front desk and a small lobby.
-The lobby has a gift shop, the Surfside Lounge for quick food options, and Disney’s PCH Grill for a character breakfast or a non-character buffet dinner are all within sight of the lobby.
+The main entrance of Paradise Pier Hotel has a front desk and a small lobby.
+A gift shop, Surfside Lounge for quick food options, and Disney’s PCH Grill for a character breakfast or a non-character buffet dinner are all within sight of the lobby.

-Although a bit random, I want to tell you about the elevators.
-The elevators are a little unusual at Paradise Pier Hotel.
+Although a bit random, I want to tell you about the elevators which are unusual at Paradise Pier Hotel.
 Instead of pressing an up or down elevator call button you actually choose the desired floor of the hotel before boarding.
 The call screen will then direct you to the correct elevator bay.
 Once you enter the elevator it takes you to the correct set of floors based on the occupants.

 Paradise Pier Hotel Pool Area